EARnagram/lessons/sec3/producing_apis_with_express/README.md

 ## Cheeseburgers in Cyberspace

 Jimmy Buffett didn't stop when he conquered our ears with Margaritaville and Cheesburgers in Paradise.
 No, he moved on to our stomachs with island escapism themed restaurants.
-Now, he has his sites [sic] on our minds by implanting cheesburgers into cyberspace.
+Now, he has his sites [sic] set on our minds by implanting cheesburgers into cyberspace.

+Welcome to your first job out of GA - serving burgers in cyberspace.

+You'll be doing so by creating an API with